tetra-code/cse_y2_notes/Q1/BDP/week1.md

 *In BDP, we normally create some case class and create tuples from those classes as data.
 It is easier to read from input data and process.

-Join operation also possible in Scala.
+EXplicit Join operation doesn't exist in Scala.